-Passing the CMA exam requires you to be very familiar with a particular type of question: the multiple-choice question.
-You’ll need to focus much of your study and testing time on CMA exam multiple-choice questions (MCQs), so we’ve provided you with all the information, examples, and advice you need to prepare for them.
+Passing the CMA exam requires you to be very familiar with multiple-choice questions (MCQs).
+You’ll need to focus much of your study and testing time on MCQs, so we’ve provided you with all the information, examples, and advice you need to prepare for them.

 Number and Format of CMA Multiple-Choice Questions

 The CMA exam contains two parts:

 - Part 1: Financial Reporting, Planning, Performance, and Control

 Each part of the exam consists of 100 MCQs and 2 essays with multiple questions within each scenario.
 The MCQs are worth 75% of your total score for each exam part, and you must answer 50% of the MCQs correctly in order to progress to the essays.

 The exam will present the MCQs in a random order; the order of the questions won’t reflect the order in which the Content Specification Outlines (CSOs) present the exam topics.
 You’ll have 4 hours to complete the entire exam, and the ideal breakdown of that time is 2 ½ hours to answer all of the MCQs, 15 minutes to review your answers, and 1 hour and 15 minutes to respond to the essay questions.

 There are several different types of MCQs.
 Most CMA exam multiple-choice questions just feature four single-statement answer choices and look like this:

 Our candidates have reported that the less traditional MCQs discussed below can be among the most difficult to answer confidently, but you can learn the best way to approach them by accessing this supplemental video from Gleim CMA.